Roca dels Moros: The Dancers of Cogul

 At Roca dels Moros there are forty-five figures depicted, of which thirty-eight are painted bright red, black and dark red, seven are engraved in stone.
 A dance scene is the most famous of the painting.
 This scene is interpreted as nine women (something new in Spanish caves' painting at the age).
 The figures, believed to be women, are painted in black and others in red.
 They dance around what it looks to be a small/short black male figure/figurine at the center right of the composition with an abnormally large phallus, 'but also has anatomical oddities in its lower limbs that can throw the identification into doubt.'
 Along with the figures of the women, there are several animals.

-Currently, different interpretations have been given as an alternative to the dancers with the purpose of celebrating a mere reproductive ceremony.
+Currently, different interpretations have been given as an alternative to the dancers with the purpose of celebrating a reproductive ceremony.
 These can perfectly be women with certain social status gathering to socialize, with their children in a meeting place.
 These women show friendship and affection toward each other.
+Felix Rodrigo Mora suggests these images may have been painted by women.